Foods That Can Stain Your Teeth

 - Use milk in your coffee and tea to mitigate any potential stains.2 Dairy and calcium-rich foods can help neutralize acids that cause long-term damage to your teeth.2 One study showed that adding milk to tea significantly reduced its ability to stain teeth.4

-- Eating high-fiber foods can lower the acid level within your mouth and leafy greens can cause you to generate more saliva which has the effect of scrubbing away stains and helping to keep your teeth cleaner.1
+- Eating high-fiber foods can lower the acid level within your mouth, and leafy greens can cause you to generate more saliva, which has the effect of scrubbing away stains and helping to keep your teeth cleaner.1

 - Use a straw when drinking beverages that are overly acidic or known to cause staining.2 This will limit the amount of contact that the drink has with the surface of your teeth.